catalinred/catalinred.github.com/_posts/2014-03-01-moving-from-wordpress-to-jekyll.markdown

 ### Comments
 Following the research I made on porting comments further with Jekyll, *To keep, or not to keep?*, that was the question.
 After reading a lot of pros and cons, I chose to keep the comments because sometimes they are so valuable.
-Sometimes they're just spammy, but that's another story.
+Also, sometimes they're just spammy.

 Therefore, the only logical choice was to go further with [Disqus](http://disqus.com/).
 I've never been a Disqus fan, but this time proved to be the best option for porting comments from a database driven blog to static.

 ## Sass
-I was thinking to use [Compass](http://compass-style.org/) for this project, but at a second thought I've decided to skip it and go with plain SCSS and [Autoprefixer](https://github.com/ai/autoprefixer).
-Not that I do not like Compass, I've used it in the past, but this time I just wanted to build everything from scratch.
+I was thinking to use [Compass](http://compass-style.org/) for this project, but at a second thought I've decided to skip it and go with plain SCSS along with [Autoprefixer](https://github.com/ai/autoprefixer).
+It's not that I do not like Compass, I've used it in the past, but this time I just wanted to build everything from scratch.
 As much as possible.

 The styles are split into Sass partials, later used with the `@import` directive within the `style.scss`.